25 Facts about Marcus Mosiah Garvey

 24. Garvey died on 10 June 1940 in London at age 53 without having set foot in Africa.

-25. Marcus Garvey has inspired every major black movement of the 20th century, both in Africa and the Americas.
-Followers of Garvey’s ideology include: Hon Elijah Muhammad, Minister Louis Farrakhan, Malcolm X, and Martin Luther King Jr. Also leaders of African Independent states such as Presidents Nnamdi Azikiwe, Kwame Nkrumah, Jomo Kenyatta, Nelson Mandela, Patrice Lumumba, and Julius Nyerere.
+25. Marcus Garvey has inspired many major black movements of the 20th century, both in Africa and the Americas.
+Those praising Garvey or Garvey’s ideology include: Hon Elijah Muhammad, Minister Louis Farrakhan, Malcolm X, and Martin Luther King Jr. Also leaders of African Independent states such as Presidents Nnamdi Azikiwe, Kwame Nkrumah, Jomo Kenyatta, Nelson Mandela, Patrice Lumumba, and Julius Nyerere.